-NOTE: Do not perform the dielectric test when there is a low-resistance load between the terminals to be tested or terminals to ground.
-An insulation-resistance test is recommended.
-(A dielectric test is nearly always conducted with a capacitive load.)!
+NOTE: Do not conduct the dielectric test when there is a low-resistance load between line and ground.
+An insulation resistance test is recommended.
+(A dielectric test is nearly always conducted with a capacitive load).

 WARNING: Never allow the output voltage to come into contact with a person!
 Even relatively low output voltage can result in a lethal shock!